 4. Set up users.

 5. Users can log in using the Titan Web User Interface.
-For a more seamless experience, users can install WebDrive, and set up the same drive mappings that the used when connected to the LAN.
+For a more seamless experience, users can install WebDrive, and set up the same drive mappings that are used when connected to the LAN.
 This informative video will walk you through the process.

 You can preconfigure settings for the users and send them an install executable.
 Preconfiguration instructions can be found here.
 Because the folders look like regular drive mappings in Windows or Mac, no user training is required.
-Employees can access the files and folders that they need seamlessly, without any hand holding from the technical support team.
+Employees can access the files and folders that they need seamlessly, without any hand-holding from the technical support team.

 Configuring Virtual Folders